 We will not disclose any patient or personal information to a third party such as a private organisation, solicitor, employer or police officer without obtaining your explicit consent.

 Where you have asked a company to act on your behalf e.g. solicitor, we will not release information about you without your explicit consent.

 Where we receive requests relating to your care by a police officer or employer your information will not be released without your explicit consent.

 Staff must only access your information if they are involved in your care

 All staff working for the NHS are bound by the Common Law Duty of Confidentiality which means only staff involved with your care are entitled to access information relating to you.
-This is detailed within the confidentiality agreements signed by staff working here and is included within mandated training provided to staff.
+This is detailed within the confidentiality agreements signed by staff working at the Trust and is included within mandated training provided to staff.

 All clinical staff are bound by strict professional codes of conduct which incorporate confidentiality clauses.
 Further information can be found on the British Medical Association (BMA) and Nursing and Midwifery Council (NWC) websites.

 We audit staff access to patient information to ensure they continue to abide by the Common Law Duty of Confidentiality.

 You have the right to confidentiality under the Data Protection Act 1998, the Human Rights Act 1998 and the Common Law Duty of Confidence

 The above Acts outline the legal framework which governs that information provided by patients to the Trust, has been provided in confidence and must remain confidential unless the patient has given their consent for their information to be shared.